The EURA Governing Board has 20 members representing 14 countries

 Here is a very brief profile of the members of the Governing Board.

-Find more information about our board members by clicking the links!
+Find more information about our board members by clicking the photos

-Filipe Teles is a political scientist in the Department of Social, Political and Territorial Sciences at the University of Aveiro, Portugal.
-He teaches courses in the fields of Public Policy and Political Science and presently is acting as Pro-rector for Regional Development and Urban Policies.
-Filipe holds a PhD in Political Science and is a member of the Research Unit on Governance, Competitiveness and Public Policy, where he has developed research work on governance and local government, territorial reform, political leadership and innovation.
-As an expert/consultant he has worked with multiple International agencies and in the context of his teaching and research activities he has lectured in several universities and countries.
+He is a political scientist in the Department of Social, Political and Territorial Sciences at the University of Aveiro, Portugal.
+Presently, he is acting as Prorector for Regional Development and Urban Policies.
+He holds a PhD in Political Science and is a member of the GOVCOPP, research unit where he has developed research work on governance and local government, territorial reform, political leadership and innovation.
+Member of the Steering Committee of the LOGOPOL, Coordinator of the Local Governance and Politics Section of the APCP and member of the board of the Research Committee on Comparative Studies on Local Government and Politics (RC05) of the IPSA.
+Filipe Teles participates in several national and international projects and is the author and co-author of several books and articles in international journals of reference.
+He has worked in and across different sectors and in the context of his teaching and research activities he has lectured in several universities and countries.

 Robin Hambleton is Emeritus Professor of City Leadership at the University of the West of England, Bristol and Director of Urban Answers.
 He was the founding President of EURA, serving from 1997-2002.